kellertk/tompkel.net/src/en/about.md

 Printables link below.

 I also work in open source, presently for AWS.
-Other than work in my official capacity, which in on GitHub, opinions expressed on this site and my other online profiles are my own and not necessarily those of my employer. :)
+Other than work in my official capacity, which is on GitHub, opinions expressed on this site and my other online profiles are my own and not necessarily those of my employer. :)

 When I'm not writing code I have quite a few hobbies that keep me busy.
 Maybe